MUSIC, WORDS & MOVEMENT

 AUSTRALIAN GUITARIST, COMPOSER & PRODUCER

-Joining us for a special eight-day music residency is ArtCinema Music Patron Kyran Daniel - guitarist, composer, producer, and musical director.
-Kyran’s career began on the world stage, performing alongside Australian Grammy Winner Tommy Emmanuel.
-His debut album, Per Se, became a landmark in the acoustic guitar world, leading to his full-scholarship to the prestigious Berklee College of Music, where he studied under some of the foremost professors in contemporary songwriting and production.
+Joining us for a special three-week residency, during which we are also developing new projects, is ArtCinema Music Patron Kyran Daniel - guitarist, composer, producer, and musical director.
+Kyran’s career began on the world stage, performing alongside Australian Grammy winner Tommy Emmanuel.
+His debut album, Per Se, became a landmark in the acoustic guitar world, earning him a full scholarship to the prestigious Berklee College of Music, where he studied under some of the foremost professors in contemporary songwriting and production.

 Following Berklee, Kyran built a stellar reputation as a songwriter and producer for leading Australian artists including G Flip, Gretta Ray, and Kingswood.
 His wide-ranging musical sensibility and exceptional artistry quickly cemented his place among Australia’s most sought-after studio talents.